 - Utilize appropriate PPE (gloves.)
 Inform all caregivers of the intent to remove the contaminated sharp.

 - Remove one barb at a time.
 Stabilize the skin surrounding the TASER barb.
-Firmly grasp the barb and with one smooth hard jerk, remove barb from patient’s skin.
+Firmly grasp the barb and, with one smooth, firm jerk, remove the barb from patient’s skin.

-- Visually examine the barb tip to ensure it is fully intact.
-If any part of the barb remains in the subject, transport the patient to a medical facility for removal.
+- Visually examine the barb tip to ensure that it is intact.
+If any part of the barb remains embedded in the patient, transport the patient to the closest appropriate medical facility for removal.

-- Ensure the barb is placed in an appropriate container and return the barb/container to the law enforcement officer for evidence.
+- Place the barb in an appropriate container and return it to the law enforcement officer for evidence.

-- Provide wound care by cleansing the affected area with antiseptic and cover with an adhesive bandage.
+- Provide wound care by cleansing the site with antiseptic and covering with an adhesive bandage.

-- Inform subject of basic wound care and the need to seek additional care in the event that signs of infection occur (redness-pain-drainage-swelling-fever.)
-The subject will need a tetanus shot if he or she has not received one within the previous 5 years.
+- Inform the patient of basic wound care and the need to seek additional care in the event that signs of infection occur (redness-pain-drainage-swelling-fever.)
+The patient will need a tetanus immunization, if he or she has not received one within the previous 5 years.

-- Subject meets criteria for other BioTel protocol(s) requiring transport (e.g., chest pain, altered mental status, electrical injury, age greater than 65 etc.)
+- Patient meets criteria for other BioTel Treatment Guidelines requiring transport (e.g. chest pain, altered mental status, electrical injury, age older than 65 years, etc.).

-- Complete medical documentation is required whether or not EMS transports the subject.
+- Complete medical documentation is required, whether or not EMS transports the patient.